TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * In the end, this tier consists of chorus
 * Tier 2
     * Requires ores or the melter to obtain materials
-    * Includes iron, copper, slimewood, and seared stone
+    * Includes iron, copper, slimewood, seared stone, and bloodbone
     * In the nether, this tier includes scorched stone
     * In the end, this tier includes end stone
     * The emerald modifier will also upgrade a tool to tier 2